gillstrom/cycles/readme.md

 *Required*
 Type: `string`

-Returns an object with times for 2 to 7 sleep cycles.
+Returns an object with times to fall asleep for 2 to 7 sleep cycles.

 ## License